Azure-Samples/azure-search-openai-demo-csharp/README.md

 Run `azd down`

-### Quickstart
+### Using the app

-- In Azure: navigate to the Azure Static Web App deployed by `azd`.
+- In Azure: navigate to the Azure Contaier App deployed by `azd`.
 The URL is printed out when `azd` completes (as "Endpoint"), or you can find it in the Azure portal.
 - When running locally, navigate to <http://localhost:7181> for the client app and <http://localhost:7181/swagger> for the Open API server page.

 Once in the web app:

 - On the **Voice Chat** page, select the voice settings dialog and configure text-to-speech preferences.
   - You can either type messages to interact with Blazor Clippy, or select the Speak toggle button to use speech-to-text as your input.
-- Try different topics in **Chat** or **Ask Questions** context.
+- Try different topics in **Chat** context.
 For chat, try follow up questions, clarifications, ask to simplify or elaborate on answer, etc.
 - Explore citations and sources
 - Click on the "settings" icon to try different options, tweak prompts, etc.

+## Enabling optional features

+### Enabling Application Insights

+### Enabling authentication

+By default, the deployed Azure container app will have no authentication or access restrictions enabled, meaning anyone with routable network access to the container app can chat with your indexed data.
+You can require authentication to your Azure Active Directory by following the [Add container app authentication](https://learn.microsoft.com/en-us/azure/container-apps/authentication-azure-active-directory) tutorial and set it up against the deployed container app.

+To then limit access to a specific set of users or groups, you can follow the steps from [Restrict your Azure AD app to a set of users](https://learn.microsoft.com/azure/active-directory/develop/howto-restrict-your-app-to-a-set-of-users) by changing "Assignment Required?" option under the Enterprise Application, and then assigning users/groups access.
+Users not granted explicit access will receive the error message -AADSTS50105: Your administrator has configured the application <app_name> to block users unless they are specifically granted ('assigned') access to the application.-

+## Productionizing

+This sample is designed to be a starting point for your own production application, but you should do a thorough review of the security and performance before deploying to production.
+Here are some things to consider:

+* **OpenAI Capacity**: The default TPM (tokens per minute) is set to 30K.
+That is equivalent to approximately 30 conversations per minute (assuming 1K per user message/response).
+You can increase the capacity by changing the `chatGptDeploymentCapacity` and `embeddingDeploymentCapacity` parameters in `infra/main.bicep` to your account's maximum capacity.
+You can also view the Quotas tab in [Azure OpenAI studio](https://oai.azure.com/) to understand how much capacity you have.
+* **Azure Storage**: The default storage account uses the `Standard_LRS` SKU.
+To improve your resiliency, we recommend using `Standard_ZRS` for production deployments, which you can specify using the `sku` property under the `storage` module in `infra/main.bicep`.
+* **Azure Cognitive Search**: If you see errors about search service capacity being exceeded, you may find it helpful to increase the number of replicas by changing `replicaCount` in `infra/core/search/search-services.bicep` or manually scaling it from the Azure Portal.
+* **Azure Container Apps**: By default, this application deploys containers with 0.5 CPU Cores and 1GB of memory.
+The minimum replicas is 1 and maximum 10.
+For this app, you can set values such as `containerCpuCoreCount`, `containerMaxReplicas `, `containerMemory`, `containerMinReplicas` in the `infra/core/host/container-app.bicep` file to fit your needs.
+You can use auto-scaling rules or scheduled scaling rules, and scale up the [maximum/minimum](https://learn.microsoft.com/azure/container-apps/scale-app) based on load.
+* **Authentication**: By default, the deployed app is publicly accessible.
+We recommend restricting access to authenticated users.
+See [Enabling authentication](#enabling-authentication) above for how to enable authentication.
+* **Networking**: We recommend deploying inside a Virtual Network.
+If the app is only for internal enterprise use, use a private DNS zone.
+Also consider using Azure API Management (APIM) for firewalls and other forms of protection.
+For more details, read [Azure OpenAI Landing Zone reference architecture](https://techcommunity.microsoft.com/t5/azure-architecture-blog/azure-openai-landing-zone-reference-architecture/ba-p/3882102).
+* **Loadtesting**: We recommend running a loadtest for your expected number of users.

 ## Resources